Madelene/100-days-of-code/log.md

 ** Today's Progress**
 - Deployed my code to the QA environment.
 Still need to figure out how to migrate/ read server logs in THAT environment.
 Could not test because of this blocker.
+- Took down the app (in production) because of a missing closing brace.

 **Thoughts:**
 - Getting there!